Quick Hits From Oregon State HC Trent Bray's Press Conference

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Trent Bray meeting the media on Monday to recap the win over Colorado State and preview Nevada, BeaversEdge writer Ryan Harlan recaps the info!
+With Oregon State head coach Trent Bray meeting the media on Monday to recap the loss to Nevada and preview UNLV, BeaversEdge writer Ryan Harlan recaps the info!

 Quick Hits

-Four key takeaways from Trent Bray's press conference ahead of Nevada after the Beavers' double OT win against Colorado State.
+Four key takeaways from Trent Bray's press conference ahead of UNLV coming off the 42-37 road loss to the Nevada Wolf Pack

 - TE